rus19023/CSS-Zen-Garden-v2/README.md

  Purchase the book, 'The Zen of CSS Design: Visual Enlightenment for the Web', 1ST Edition at the author's original amazon page: https://www.amazon.com/exec/obidos/ASIN/0321303474/mezzoblue-20/

-Send the link for your redesign to: rus19023@byui.edu
+Send a request to showcase your redesign to: rus19023@byui.edu